 Logic has dictated that our mono signal is going to leave the preamplifier through a TS cable and into an equalizer.

-There's not much to say here.
-You're coming into the EQ unit with a TS cable and leaving it with a TS cable.
+There’s not much to say here.
+You’re coming into the best EQ unit you have with a TS cable and leaving it with a TS cable.

 While it’s not always true, due to advanced techniques like parallel compression, typically you’re going to want to tame your volume and make it more consistent across the frequency spectrum before you start applying time-based and spatial effects.